fluxcd/flux/docs/guides/upgrading-to-1.0.md

 the daemon and the service in your cluster.
 In version 1, the daemon does all of the mechanical work by itself.

-## Differences between Old Flux and Flux v1
+## Differences between old Flux and Flux v1

 In version 1 the daemon is more self-sufficient and easier to set up.
 It is also more capable, and in particular, it now synchronises